-This node is one that runs a minimal implementation of the cluster services.
 This node can safely mount CXFS filesystems but it cannot become a CXFS metadata server or perform cluster administration.
 Client-only nodes retrieve the information necessary for their tasks by communicating with an administration node.
 This node does not contain a copy of the cluster database.